jotnguyen/Lafferty.co-v2/content/about/_index.md

 layout = "about"
 +++

 I'm a digital marketer with a passion for technology and SaaS products based in Austin, Texas.
-I currently work at [Mailgun](https://mailgun.com) where I manage our paid search campaigns, new user onboarding email sequences, and affiliate program.
+I currently work at [Mailgun](https://mailgun.com) where I manage our global growth team.

 I enjoy working with data, solving complex problems, and writing.
 Check me out on [Medium](https://medium.com/@NickLafferty) where I've been published in The Ascent, Better Marketing, and The Post-Grad Survival Guide.